How to Wash and Whiten Pillows

 The number one rule of pillow washing is to wash two at a time to keep the load balanced during the spin cycle!

-Position your pillows on opposite sides of your washbasin and select HOT wash and extra rinse options, if you don’t have an extra rinse option you can manually run a rinse cycle afterward.
-Add your detergent and 1 cup of bleach to your washer (following washer instructions.)
-Run the washer.
+Position your pillows on opposite sides of your wash basin and select HOT water and extra rinse options, if you don’t have an extra rinse option you can manually run a rinse cycle afterward.

 washer settings for pillows